|

 You know, like the marbles in a paint can that rattle, rattle, rattle while you're shaking up the paint.

-Good relationships are more likely to develop when you the speaker don't spend valuable time and energy grumbling and complaining about what bothers you.
-No body enjoys listening to a complainer, so examine the content of your speech and determine what it is that you talk about the most.
+Good relationships are more likely to develop when you the speaker don’t spend valuable time and energy grumbling and complaining about what bothers you.
+Nobody enjoys listening to a complainer, so examine the content of your speech and determine what it is that you talk about the most.
 Then decide whether your words are full of grace.

 Second, Ecclesiastes 6:11 says The more the words, the less the meaning, and how does that profit anyone?
 Have you ever talked to someone who doesn't let you get in a word edgewise?
 We all know someone who totally dominates the conversation...

 What about you?
 Have you ever listened to yourself speak?
 Conversation, like relationship, is built on give and take.
 You say a little, then the other person responds.
 The other person says something, then you respond.
 Like playing a game of tennis.
-You take turns hitting the ball back and forth over the net.
-Each person participates in a more or less balanced conversation.
-An interpersonal relationship is built on balance.
+A tennis racquet used to take turns hitting the ball

 Third, be quick to listen, slow to speak and slow to become angry (James 1:19).
 Someone said that listening is 90% of communication.
 Of course hearing is not the same as listening.
 Active listening means we take an active role in communicating.
 Hearing on the other hand is a function of our physiology.
 Active listening requires the listener to care about what the other person is saying...that is a requirement for good relationships.